Place branding: Processes

 Place branding is a process made up of several sub-processes.
 Unlike branding simpler entities like a product, service, company, person or classical subjects of branding, place branding, and in particular nation and city branding, is a complex process.
 The complexity comes from the great diversity of stakeholders in the process.

 In general, a place brand is derived from existing assets of the place such as its value offering or public perception.
 Otherwise, the place brand is derived from created assets, such as events, policies, abstract concepts of tolerance, and so on.

 The derived image of the place brand is then communicated through communication channels.
 These channels vary and range from television advertisements to Internet marketing efforts.
-These communications are aimed at a specific target market.
+These communications are aimed at a specific target market, usually with the ambition to change perceptions, grow awareness, or attract key audiences such as visitors, residents, or investors.

 City/Urban Branding

 The Sydney Opera House during Vivid Sydney (2013), an annual festival of light, music, and ideas.

 City branding (also known as urban branding) refers to all the activities that are undergone with the purpose of turning a city from a location into a destination.
 "Successful branding," says Robert Jones, consultant director at international brand consultancy Wolff Olins, "can turn a city into a place where people want to live, work and visit."
 City branding is often confused with city marketing.
 The two differ in the fact that marketing uses consumer wishes and needs as its guiding principle for the operations of an organization, whereas in the case of branding a chosen vision, mission and identity play that role.

 City branding creates a single brand for the city and extends it to all its offerings and interactions.
 From a consumer's point of view, this creates a unique picture of the city at every level of interaction.
 This also helps in removing the need to present a case-by-case picture of the city for each of its offerings to the customers.

 A city brand is its promise of value, a promise that needs to be kept.
 Good branding can assist in making cities desirable, just as bad branding can assist in making cities undesirable.
+This has a subsequent economic impact for the city.
+Research shows that perception impacts between 23% and 37% on the overall tourism, investment, and talent economy for a city or nation.
+Consequently, a 0.1-point increase in perceptions could result in 12-21% increases in tourism receipts and FDI inflow.

 Some examples of well-branded cities are New York City, San Francisco and Paris.
 It is seen that the successful city brands marketed their history, quality of place, lifestyle, culture, and diversity, and proactively formed cooperative partnerships between city municipalities and government in order to enhance their infrastructure.
 Equally important is the role of positioning in the branding process, i.e. creating a distinct place in the market for the city to occupy.